AriFordsham/GHCWiki/type-functions-solving.md

 The following is interesting to note:

-- We explicitly permit equalities of the form `x ~ y` and `a ~ b`, where both sides are either flexible or rigid type variables.
 - Normal equalities are similar to equalities meeting the Orientation Invariant and Flattening Invariant of new-single, but they are not the same.
 - Normal equalities are **never** self-recursive.
 They can be mutually recursive.
 A mutually recursive group will exclusively contain variable equalities.